 - 1. Assist needy families so that children may be cared for in their own homes or in the homes of relatives. - 2.
-End dependence of needy parents by promoting job preparation, work, and/or marriage. - 3.
+End dependence of parents in need by promoting job preparation, work, and/or marriage. - 3.
 Prevent or reduce the incidence of out-of-wedlock pregnancies. - 4.
 Encourage the formation and maintenance of two-parent families.